 Charleston, South Carolina (and Savannah, Georgia)

-Even though these two cities are in different states, they is only about a two hour drive between them through some really cool country.
+Even though these two cities are in different states, it is only about a two-hour drive between them through some really cool country.
 And both of these cities exude Southern Charm.
 Why we even saw a performance by “the Southern Charmer” in Charleston.
-The entire area is known as the “Low Country” and when we visited we found that their reputation as amazing food towns was well deserved.
+The entire area is known as the “Low Country,” and when we visited we found that their reputation as amazing food towns was well deserved.
 There are also lots of things to see (old plantations, giant oak trees, Fort Sumter, Hilton Head beaches) and do besides eating…but I liked the eating best.
-That and the awesome photos I got on my early morning photowalks.
-I would go back to both cities in a minute but if I had to pick one thing to go back for, it would be the chicken and waffles at The Early Bird Diner just outside Charleston on the road to Savannah.
+That and the awesome photos I got on my early morning photo walks.
+I would go back to both cities in a minute, but if I had to pick one thing to go back for, it would be the chicken and waffles at The Early Bird Diner just outside Charleston on the road to Savannah.
 They were absolutely amazing.
 I can still taste them in my mind.
 You can read about our trip to the Low Country on our website.

 New York, New York

-I debated about adding NYC but we have so many memories there and I would go back at the drop of a hat that I just couldn’t leave it out.
-We have been three times and I may be getting too old for the craziness but when last we were there in the fall of 2018 I did have some great experiences.
+I debated about adding NYC, but we have so many memories there and I would go back at the drop of a hat that I just couldn’t leave it out.
+We have been three times, and I may be getting too old for the craziness, but when last we were there in the fall of 2018, I did have some great experiences.
 New York is not a place I need to tell people about.
 Either you already know or you don’t care.
-I will mention some of my favorite spots and memories which include walking The Highline at dawn, taking an old yacht on an architectural tour around the island of Manhattan, doing a tour of the area around Ground Zero, taking a food tour of Greenwich Village and of course theater.
+I will mention some of my favorite spots and memories, which include walking The Highline at dawn, taking an old yacht on an architectural tour around the island of Manhattan, doing a tour of the area around Ground Zero, and taking a food tour of Greenwich Village and of course theater.
 We have seen so many great plays on Broadway that it is hard to remember them all.
 And the food…don’t get me started.
 Too much variety, if that’s possible.
-New York is not a city I can’t wait to go back to but I would be really sad if you told me I couldn’t go back there.
+New York is not a city I can’t wait to go back to, but I would be really sad if you told me I couldn’t go back there.